halmasieh/Election_Analysis/README.md

 ## Project Overview
-Preliminary information is available in this election that is related to the list of candiadtes and their total votes along with the winner of the election based on the highest percentage of the votes.
+Preliminary information is available in this election that is related to the list of candidates and their total votes along with the winner of the election based on the highest percentage of the votes.
 In order to complete the rest of the information related to this project, determining the share of participating of each county and selecting the winning county has a significient role in clarifying for the audiences.
-Therefore, the purpose of this analysis audit is to calculate the voter turnout and the percentage of votes each county in order to determining the county with the highest turnout.
+Therefore, the purpose of this analysis audit is to calculate the voter turnout and the percentage of votes of each county in order to determining the county with the highest turnout.

 ## Resources